sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

 2 Related to model quantization
 ````````````````````````````````````

-  2.1 run run_calibration.py raise KeyError: 'images'
+  2.1 run run_calibration raise KeyError: 'images'

    Please check that the path of the data set is correct.

   2.2 How to deal with multiple input problems by running quantization?

-    When running run_calibration.py, you can store multiple inputs using .npz, or using the --data_list argument, and the multiple inputs in each row of the data_list are separated by ",".
+    When running run_calibration, you can store multiple inputs using .npz, or using the --data_list argument, and the multiple inputs in each row of the data_list are separated by ",".

   2.3 Is the input preprocessed when quantization is performed?